tokenika/tokenika.github.io/web/web.md

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@eosio/who-should-control-a-blockchain), by Brendan Blumer, August 2017</span>

+#### An Update from Block.one CEO, Brendan Blumer

+We appreciate the healthy skepticism and will always do our best to clarify misunderstandings.
+EOS is comprised of a robust community and backed by many of the the biggest influencers in the space - this is something we don't take for granted and would never compromise!

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@eosio/an-update-from-block-one-ceo-brendan-blumer), by Brendan Blumer, August 2017</span>

+#### A Recap: EOS Headlines London Fintech Week 2017

+This year, an estimated 4,000 delegates from over 50 countries came together for London Fintech Week 2017 to hear from the world's leading experts on current and upcoming trends, challenges, and technology in the Fintech sector.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eosevents/@eosio/a-recap-eos-headlines-london-fintech-week-2017), by block.one, August 2017</span>

+#### Web Assembly on EOS - 50,000 Transfers Per Second

+Over the past couple of weeks the EOS development team has pivoted away from the Wren programming language and embraced Web Assembly.
+Today we would like to update everyone on the progress and initial results we have achieved.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dantheman/web-assembly-on-eos-50-000-transfers-per-second), by Dan Larimer, May 2017</span>

+#### Storage Costs on Blockchains using EOS.IO Software

+The market will naturally and unavoidably imbue monetary properties to tokens created with the EOS.IO software.
+It will be necessary to implement dynamic pricing on the cost of consuming an additional unit of memory in order to keep prices practical for actual application development.
+This in combination with new memory technologies will ensure that the cost of storing data on EOS.IO based blockchains is reasonable for decentralized application developers.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@eosio/storage-costs-on-blockchains-using-eos-io-software), by block.one, July 2017</span>

+#### DPOS Consensus Algorithm - The Missing White Paper

+This is the missing white paper and analysis of delegated proof of stake (DPOS).
+The goal of this paper is to provide an analysis of why DPOS works and what makes it robust.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/dpos/@dantheman/dpos-consensus-algorithm-this-missing-white-paper), by Dan Larimer, May 2017</span>

+#### Seeking Consensus on Consensus - DPOS or Delegated Proof of Stake and the Two Generals' Problem

+Laying down the rails for a high performance financial blockchain-based ecosystem is well understood if controversial because there are a number of approaches - centralised, decentralised, un-permissioned, walled garden.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@iang/seeking-consensus-on-consensus-dpos-or-delegated-proof-of-stake-and-the-two-generals-problem), by Ian Grigg, June 2017</span>

+#### How Is EOS different from everything else?

+In our community channels we are frequently asked how EOS compares to other blockchain platforms.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@eosio/how-is-eos-different-from-everything-else), by block.one, June 2017</span>

 #### Casper as an EOS Contract

 I recently reviewed the latest Casper Research Paper in light of an ongoing discussion with Vitalik Buterin over consensus mechinisms.
 It is my intent to be as objective and practical as possible while recognizing all factors of the greater picture.

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dan/casper-as-an-eos-contract), by Dan Larimer, August 2017</span>

+#### Response to Vitalik Buterin on EOS

+Vitalik Buterin recently took a question about EOS at the Ethereum Shenzhen Keynote.
+Today I would like to provide some factual corrections to his claims about EOS.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dan/response-to-vitalik-buterin-on-eos), by Dan Larimer, August 2017</span>

+#### Reponse to Vitalik's Written Remarks

+I just recently learned of these remarks from Vitalik on reddit.
+In these remark's Vitalik brings up the issue of Fees and Voting, both of which I feel deserve to be addressed.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dan/reponse-to-vitalik-s-written-remarks), by Dan Larimer, August 2017</span>

 #### EOS.IO software will not suffer from Denial of Service (DOS) attacks like Ethereum

 The problem Ethereum faces cannot be solved so long as it retains the current fee model and people insist on doing capped ICOs below market prices on a first-come, first-serve basis.
 These capped ICOs at below market prices might as well be million dollar giveaways.

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dantheman/eos-io-software-will-not-suffer-from-denial-of-service-dos-attacks-like-ethereum), by Dan Larimer, June 2017</span>

+#### Logically Consistent Principles for Token Distributions

+The EOS Token distribution has been designed to hopefully create a distribution that is widely perceived to be fair based upon what we believe to be logically consistent principles.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@eosio/logically-consistent-principles-for-token-distributions), by block.one, June 2017</span>

+#### The Message is the Medium

+This post introduces what I think is a fundamental flaw in almost all blockchain designs.
+In brief, it is the emphasis on state as the ‘atomic element’, when we could also build using messages instead.
+The implications of this are quite severe, but also quite hard to understand because the computer science concepts are a bit inaccessible to the non-CS world.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@iang/the-message-is-the-medium), by Ian Grigg, May 2017</span>

+#### What could a blockchain Constitution look like?

+Traditional platforms such as Facebook and Twitter have a terms of service that define acceptable behavior of users.
+These terms of service create a hub and spoke model where Facebook and Twitter are the hub and the users are the spokes.
+A decentralized platform needs to have a peer-to-peer terms of service.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dantheman/what-could-a-blockchain-constitution-look-like), by Dan Larimer, June 2017</span>

+#### On a Principled Approach to Blockchain Governance - 7 Requirements

+One of the things that I learnt in the CAcert adventure was that governance was critical to the safe operation of large communities.
+How large is large ... is a question of much debate, but to put it bluntly, this is needed beyond say a 2 digit size, which I’ve always seen as around 30, but certainly well before Dunbar’s number of 150

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@iang/on-a-principled-approach-to-blockchain-governance-7-requirements), by Ian Grigg, May 2017</span>

+#### Blockchains should be designed like massively multiplayer games

+In my previous article I made a case about why general purpose blockchains shouldn’t use the UTXO transaction model.
+Now I will make the case that blockchains should not store state in transactions and I will do so by borrowing lessons learned from massively multiplayer online games.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/blockchain/@dantheman/blockchain-utxo-model-is-a-dead-end-for-general-purpose-applications), by Dan Larimer, April 2017</span>

+#### Blockchain UTXO Model is a Dead End for General Purpose Applications

+Bitcoin was the first cryptocurrency to introduce the UTXO (Unspent Transaction Output) model for tracking database state.
+Every Bitcoin transaction consumes (spends) outputs from prior transactions and produces new outputs to be consumed by future transactions.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/blockchain/@dantheman/blockchains-should-be-designed-like-massively-multiplayer-games), by Dan Larimer, April 2017</span>

 ---